James Wood papers

 Standard Federal Copyright Law applies (U.S. Title 17)

 James Wood was born on November 12, 1839 to Stephen and Phoebe (Underhill) Wood on a farm just north of Mt.
 Kisco, New York.
 He was the youngest of seven children, and “started his early religious training with his parents at Mt.
 Kisco.”
 (American Bible Society (ABS)).
 His formal education included the local Bedford Academy, the Westtown School of Pennsylvania (1850-1851) and Haverford College (1853-1857).
 While at Haverford College, Wood was the editor of the “Collegian,” and president of the Henry Society.
 Listed as a graduate of 1858, Wood also received an honorary master’s degree in 1883 after “he gave an illuminating course of historical lectures at Haverford College,” (Jones).
-James Wood married Emily Hollingsworth Morris on June 6 (or possibly 7), 1866 and fathered three children: Ellen M., Carolena M. and Levi Hollingsworth.
+James Wood married Emily Hollingsworth Morris on June 6 (or possibly 7), 1866; the couple had three children: Ellen M., Carolena M. and Levi Hollingsworth.
 After graduating from Haverford College, Wood’s activities diversified.
 According to the American Bible Society’s biography of Wood, he was “interested in education, philanthropy, in the various branches of agriculture, in archaeology, history, Indian lore, anthropology, science, in prison reform and above all, in the Bible and religion,” (ABS, 2).
 Professionally, Wood served as President of the Genesee Salt Company in Piffard, New York.
 Yet he was also committed to agricultural work; becoming one of the first American breeders of Ayrshire cattle and Hampshire Down sheep, as well serving as the president of the Bedford Farmers’ Club.
 He also served on the Board of Managers of Haverford College from 1885 to 1925 and as a trustee of Bryn Mawr College starting in 1902, and eventually becoming a board chairman from 1914 to 1918.

 His interest in prison reform can be seen in his involvement in founding the New York State Reformatory for Women at Bedford, serving as president of the Board of Managers from 1900 to 1916; as a member of the Executive Committee of the New York Prison Association; and as the president of Westchester Temporary Home for Destitute Children.
 Wood was known as “a leader in prison reform and methods of correction.”
 (ABS, p.
 2).
 Politically, Wood unsuccessfully ran for Congress in 1886, and acted as the town supervisor of Bedford, New York from 1862 to 1863.